eliheuer/hasubi-mono/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:
-	- uniFEF9
-	- threedotsdowncenterar
+	- gafsarkashcenterar
-	- lam_alefWaslaar
+	- uniFEFB
-	- dotcenterar
+	- miniKehehar
 	- twodotsverticalabovear
 	- uniFEA0
+	- uniFEF3
-	- gafsarkashcenterar
+	- waslaar
-	- twodotsverticalbelowar
+	- threedotsdownbelowar
-	- gafsarkashabovear
+	- threedotsupbelowar
-	- uniFE9F
+	- doublestrokear
 	- And 10 more.

 Use -F or --full-lists to disable shortening of long lists.